Caffeine Metabolism

 The 3pm coffee that keeps your friend up half the night might be invisible to you.
 Or it might be exactly what’s wrecking your sleep — and you’ve been blaming the wrong thing for years.

 Caffeine Metabolism is one specific finding in this system.
-Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it.
+Your Genomic Lifestyle Optimization Report shows where your variants place you on the metabolism and digestion spectrum — and what you can do about it: it renders as a dark card with a color marker calibrated to your variants, opening with the gene mechanism and closing with a practical, mechanism-led recommendation.

 Want to see what a real Mosaic dark card looks like?
 Walk through a sample report →